se-edu/learningresources/contents/javascript/javascript.md

 }
 ```

 Of course, this may be a problem if two Javascript functions have the same name, as they are all in the global scope.
-This is where the module pattern can be used.
+This is where the module pattern (see: [Namespacing in Javascript]()) can be used.

 ```js
 var myApp = (function() {